 Nicelle Beauchene is pleased to present Ruby Sky Stiler’s Fathers, the artist’s sixth solo exhibition at the gallery.
-An artist book but the same name will accompany the exhibition, including photographs by Andrés Altamirano and text by Lumi Tan (published by Hassla).
+An artist book that shares the exhibition title—including photographs by Andrés Altamirano and text by Lumi Tan—was published by Hassla.
+Tan’s essay is included in full below.

 Mary Cassatt’s 1884 painting Portrait of Alexander J. Cassatt and His Son, Robert Kelso Cassatt, depicts the artist’s brother reading in a floral armchair with his son, perched on the arm.
 We can see the young boy has drawn his father close, by his small hand next to his father’s head; the proximity of their bodies is further demonstrated by their similar faces pressed together, practically cheek-to-cheek.
 As they both wear thickly painted black tops, their torsos are barely discernible from each other, departing only at the waist where Robert’s spindly legs spill off the chair.
 It’s perhaps for this reason that on the website of the Philadelphia Museum of Art (the collection in which the painting resides) that one of the user-generated metadata tags is “conjoined twin.”